-1.1 Leakage position 2021/22 - pre drought
+2.1 Regional Leakage position 2021/22 - pre drought

-South West Water achieved its best ever reported, in-year, leakage performance in 2021/2022, 90.6 Mld.
+South West Water achieved its best ever regionally reported, in-year, leakage performance in 2021/2022, 90.6 Ml/d.
 This ensured the three-year rolling target was met, following a deviation from target in the year 2020/21, and aligning performance to the AMP's overall reduction target of 15%.
-2021/22 performance improvements were developed through implementing industry best practice, which resulted in the establishment of an in-year leakage recovery plan (Distribution Input Recovery Plan) with enhanced governance and controls including:
+2021/22 performance improvements were developed through implementing industry best practice, which resulted in the establishment of an in-year leakage recovery plan (Distribution Input Recovery Plan) with enhanced governance and controls including, these initiatives were regional and did include the Cornwall zones of Stannon/Colliford/Restormal.